emacsmirror/repo-grep/README.md

 # repo-grep

 **repo-grep** offers a recursive grep through the folder structure of your cloned Git repository or your SVN working copy in Emacs.
-It uses the string under the current cursor as the default search term, which you can modify interactively.
+It uses the symbol under the cursor as the default search term, which you can edit interactively.
 The search term can include a regular expression, and you can configure regex patterns as a prefix or suffix to further refine the search.

-**repo-grep-multi** provides a recursive grep across multiple repositories or folders that reside in the same directory as the repository where the search is initiated.
+**repo-grep-multi** provides a recursive grep across multiple repositories or folders located in the same parent directory.

 For a more detailed guide on repo-grep’s features, see the [repo-grep tutorial](docs/repo-grep-tutorial.md).

+## Why use repo-grep?

+- Works out of the box — no extra packages required
+- Grep from the cursor with one keystroke
+- Supports multi-repo search and regex context
+- Lightweight, version-control aware, and highly configurable

+## Dependencies

+- Emacs ≥ 25.1
+- `grep` (available on Unix-like systems)
+- Optional: Git or SVN for root detection

 ## Install